We welcome you to the corner of Wade Avenue and Dixie Trail. If you are looking for a place to meet, please contact the office.

 6. Keep CUCC’s buildings smoke-free.

-7. Reserve the handicapped parking spaces for those who really need them.
+7. Reserve the accessible parking spaces for those who really need them.

 Notice something that needs repair or seems unsafe?
 Contact email@example.com.